 In many cases, your soon-to-be ex may try to pick a fight or get a rise out of you.
 Don’t stoop to that level.

 If you have kids, consider their feelings.
+No child wants to see their parents fight.
 When certain topics set off fights, avoid them if at all possible.

 Related Reading: Things You Should Never Do During Divorce